 Nest created the Ethical Fund to meet the values that are most important to its members.
 It looks to invest in well-run companies that have good control of their supply chain (and don’t use child labour), are creating solutions to issues such as climate change and biodiversity loss, and are taking steps to reduce their carbon footprint.

-However, some of the top 10 holdings might raise an eyebrow from those who aren’t keen on big tech companies.
+However, one or two of its top 10 holdings might raise an eyebrow from those who aren’t keen on big tech companies.
 As of February 2024, its top holding (at 4.6 per cent) was Apple.
 Other top holdings include Mastercard, engineering firm Linde, and professional services provider Accenture.

 Unique selling points